Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

 together with the three trace conditions

-Any quadruplet of such matrices $\gamma^a$ thus presents a refinement of the Dirac algebra to a general linear background, and we will thus refer to them as {\it refined Dirac matrices}.
+Any quadruplet of such matrices $\gamma^a$ thus presents a refinement of the Dirac algebra to an area metric background, and we will thus refer to them as {\it refined Dirac matrices}.
 If one can find, additionally, a hermitian endomorphism $\Gamma=\Gamma^{\dagger}$ satisfying

 one may also provide an action from which one obtains the refined Dirac equation (\ref{generalized-Dirac-equation}) by variation with respect to $\psi$, or equivalently, $\bar{\psi} \eqdef \psi^{\dagger} \Gamma$, namely